Please Believe Me! 3 Lessons Graduate Students Learn the Hard Way

 Confession here, that student was not the only one who learned this lesson the hard way.
 When I was a graduate student, no one told me that this was expected.
 I learned it the hard way when my first grant application was rejected for weak letters of recommendation.
 When I discussed the disappointing results with my mentor, he asked to see the draft letters I had provided.
 My response was to stare at him blankly and say… “what?”

-I have never made that mistake again and the following grant application cycle I was successful.
-These days I always ask if my LOR writers want a draft version and even if they don’t, I always provide a bulleted list of the skills and experiences that I think should be emphasized in the LOR.
+I have never made that mistake again.
+The next grant application cycle, I provided draft letters of recommendation, and I was successful.
+These days, I always ask if my LOR writers want a draft version, and even if they don’t, I always provide a bulleted list of the skills and experiences that I think should be emphasized in the LOR.

 Lesson 2.
 Analysis is slow.